 - a.
 Insurable only when grown under contract with a seeding company approved by AFSC.
 If the Insured fails to provide the signed contract to AFSC by June 20 of the Crop Year, Coverage and Premium will revert to commercial for all canola acres grown. - b.
-The signed contract shall include a registered specialty oil variety as per the List of Registered Varieties Registered for Production in Alberta and number of acres.
+The signed contract shall include a registered specialty oil variety and number of acres.
 Insured's acreage on the Land Report will be accepted when it is within 20 percent of the acreage identified on the contract.